EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/network/code_of_conduct/_index.md

 5. Show courtesy and respect towards other community members.
 Address and acknowledge everyone equally and ensure everyone has an equal opportunity to make comments, ask questions and voice opinions.
 6. Use social media responsibly, respecting both individuals and the organisation hosting the meeting.

-If you believe someone is violating the Code of Conduct, we ask that you report it to the EVERSE Code of Conduct Committee by everse-ccc@lists.certh.gr, who will take the appropriate action to address the situation.
+If you believe someone is violating the Code of Conduct, we ask that you report it to the EVERSE Code of Conduct Committee by **everse-ccc@lists.certh.gr**, who will take the appropriate action to address the situation.

 ## <font color="40A3DC"> Code of Conduct - Complete description </font>